 Where would we be without video games?
 German-born Ralph Baer invented the concept for playing games on TV screens in 1966, and he and two colleagues created the “Brown Box,” a very early version of the video game.

-Alexander Graham Bell was born in Scotland, moved to the U.S. in the 1870s where he invented the telephone.
+Alexander Graham Bell was born in Scotland and moved to the U.S. in the 1870s, where he invented the telephone.
 This Scottish immigrant continued inventing and helped advance scientific discoveries throughout his life in America.

-From early video screens to modern day online researching, immigrants have helped develop technology throughout American history.
-Google is no different; created by Michigan-born Larry Page and Sergey Brin, who was born in Russia, the world’s most popular search engine.
+From early video screens to modern-day online research, immigrants have helped develop technology throughout American history.
+Google is no different.
+Michigan-born Larry Page and Sergey Brin, who was born in Russia, created the world’s most popular search engine in 1998.

 8. Blue jeans

-Levi Strauss was a Bavarian immigrant who saw opportunity in the face of the Gold Rush era.
-With the help of Jacob Davis, who was born in Latvia and emigrated to the U.S., he helped bring sturdy, now-fashionable blue jeans to America.
+Levi Strauss was a Bavarian immigrant who saw an opportunity in the face of the Gold Rush era.
+With the help of Jacob Davis, who was born in Latvia and emigrated to the U.S., Strauss helped bring sturdy, now-fashionable blue jeans to America.